SteelCompendium/data-md-dse/Bestiary/Dwarf Warden.md

     "t2": "4 damage; push 4; A2 slowed (save ends)"
     "t3": "5 damage; push 6; A3 dazed (save ends)"
   - "name": "Effect"
-    "effect": "A target restrained by a dwarf can be pushed by this ability. "
+    "effect": "A target restrained by a [[Dwarf|dwarf]] can be pushed by this ability. "

 ```